 Despite years of experience as an admired and skillful facilitator, a colleague confessed that mediation required specialized skills.
-He described a recent intervention as a third-party neutral, one where he felt thrown into a lion's den.
-The stakeholders became involved in an ugly escalation right in front of him.
-As a mediator he felt impotent to help, and was even threatened by one irate stakeholder.
+He described a recent intervention as a thirdparty neutral, one in which he felt thrown into a lion's den.
+The parties became involved in an ugly escalation right in front of him.
+As a mediator, he felt impotent to help and was even threatened by one irate party.

 There are a number of subtle differences between what facilitators and mediators do.
 Although they both draw from a subset of common tools, there are important distinctions.
 Generally speaking, facilitators tend to help groups through the process of problem solving and creative decision making.
-Mediators often deal with stakeholders who may be more openly antagonistic toward each other.
+Mediators often deal with disputants who may be more openly antagonistic towards each other.